 Does losing weight matter to you?
 The better question is: Is weight loss a highly valued outcome to you?
 If achieving that healthy body that you want is an outcome that you really want, then the “I don’t have enough time” excuse is just that, an excuse.

 Oftentimes, we use “I don’t have enough time” when in reality the problem is that we don’t enjoy the exercise.
-If that’s the case, opting for aerobic activities through exercises that you like won’t only solve the problem, but you’ll find that if you turn a should into a must and get into the rhythm of frequent aerobic exercising you’ll end up loving it, and after the first week it’s going to be something that you look forward to and that’s part of your life, your culture.
+If that’s the case, opting for aerobic activities through exercises that you like won’t only solve the problem, but you’ll find that if you turn a “should” into a “must” and get into the rhythm of frequent aerobic exercising, you’ll end up loving it.
+And after the first week, it’s going to be something you will begin to look forward to as it becomes part of your life and culture.

 What if, liking exercise aside, you simply don’t have the time?
 Maybe 9 or 10pm isn’t an option because of the nightly news.
 Rig up your elliptical in front of a TV and work out then!
 Or maybe you take 15-minute breaks at work that you spend sitting in a break room or at your desk.
 Likewise, maybe you spend your 30-minute lunch at your desk.
 You could instead you use that time to walk around your office, or wherever you work from, and that’s an easy 30–60 minute window of time that you’re getting in some exercise.
 Tony refers to the concept of N.E.T., or No Extra Time time, in situations such as these.